 Surely on more than one occasion you have had to face a report, graph etc. without really understanding its content.
-Data visualization has become a key aspect to know how to get the most out of the information, helping to make decisions in a prescriptive way.
+Big data visualization has become a key aspect to know how to get the most out of the information, helping to make decisions in a prescriptive way.

 Unmanaged data is something unfriendly, which does not help decision making.
 However, when we understand it, it will help us make decisions to improve both our work and the effectiveness we achieve.